Aravindumasankar/gallery_organiser/README.md

 # Gallery Organiser Starter Pack

 This repository provides a minimal starting point for building a gallery organiser application.
-It includes simple data models for artworks and a command line interface for adding and listing pieces in a gallery.
+It includes simple data models for artworks, a command line interface for adding and listing pieces, and a React-based web interface for browsing media files.

 ## Features

 - Data models using Python dataclasses
 - Command line interface for adding and listing artworks
-- Graphical interface for browsing media files
+- Web interface built with React for browsing media files
 - Basic unit tests

 ## Getting Started